If you have a new website or blog, can totally free SEO tools do everything you need to help track your progress in search results?

 Once you connect, navigate from Acquisition > Search Console > Queries.

 Now you will see a list of all your search terms.
 It is not limited as it is with GSC.
 So you can see all your data.

 Now instead of seeing only 1,000 search terms, I can access all of my ranking keywords.

 I can see click data, impressions, CTR, and average position for well over 20,000 queries.

 There are almost unlimited ways you can analyze your site’s performance and data with GA.
+This makes it a great tool for checking your local SEO.
 All you need to do is know where to look.

 SEO is not only about Google.
 I get a lot of organic traffic from Bing and Yahoo.

 But what is surprising is the difference between visitors from these three search engines.

 If a page is not ranking well on Google, it can rank well on Bing.